tommybobbins/delete_small_files_comparison/README.md

 ### SSD Samsung EVO 850 250GB SSD.

 Something very unusual happens here. find . -delete is slower and shows a non-exponential curve.
-Reproducible.
-Needs investigation.
+Disk is used as the main operating system disk and this may have an impact on the tests.
+Treat with caution after reviewing the Intel results below.

 ![Small file deletion Flex](deleting_small_files_evo_ssd.png "Deletion of small files Samsung EVO 850")